Connum/hanzivg/README.md

 9. Then you can hit the **Export** button and save the new file to the */hanzi* folder.
 Delete the raw file from the */hanzi_wip* if you created it or got it from there.
 10. run test.php to see if there's anything wrong with your created char, and if there is, please try to fix it.
 11. Create a pull request!

+## A word on radical positions

+We have to make a decision on whether to use the Japanese names for the radical positions (nyo, tare, kamae) from KanjiVG, Chinese names (see https://www.saporedicina.com/english/chinese-radicals/), or English names.
+I tend dowards the latter, as we already have left/right and top/bottom, and we could also differentiate outside/inside for the different components.
+On the other hand, we'd loose compatibility to KanjiVG in that regard.
+Input welcome!

+Here's the meaning of the currently used Japanese names:
+* Tare: to the left and top, e.g. 厂 or 广
+* Nyo: to the left and bottom, e.g. 辶
+* Kamae: enclosing, e.g. 匚 or 囗 (not sure about the different variants, though)

 # Licence